CryptoDevTV/CDAF/README.md

 *Indicators:*

-Q2.7.1 - It is possible to see any work result during the last month?
+Q2.7.1 - Is it possible to see any work result during the last month?

 * [ ] `YES`
 * [ ] `NO`

-Q2.7.2 - Does repository has watchers?
+Q2.7.2 - Do repository have any watchers?

 * [ ] `YES`
 * [ ] `NO`

-Q2.7.2 - Does repository has stars?
+Q2.7.2 - Do repository have any stars?

 * [ ] `YES`
 * [ ] `NO`

-Q2.7.2 - Does repository has forks?
+Q2.7.2 - Does repository have any forks?

 * [ ] `YES`
 * [ ] `NO`